 So many of us are caught up racing from one thing to the next, carrying around ever growing to-do lists, dealing with stress, disconnected from our bodies, and all the while wondering how we can do more.
 It’s no wonder we feel crazy.
-And it’s also no wonder we are expert “do-ers”.
+It’s also no wonder we are expert “do-ers”.
 Funny enough, what we have more trouble with is learning to just “be” and, while it may seem paradoxical, it’s precisely learning to just “be” with life that helps us to “do” more skillfully.
 Connecting with this “being-ness” allows us to “do” in a way that is more empowered and connected to ourselves.
 Mindfulness helps us learn this “being” part and it’s one of my passions to help you access this powerful tool.
 Below are some of the ways I can help you do it.

 Ways to Work With Me: